logan-a-richey/tetravex_tk/README.md

 ```

 ## Contributions
-This is a work-in-progress learning project to learn GUI management in Tkinter.
+This is a work-in-progress learning project to learn GUI management in Tkinter. <br>
 Please submit a pull request and I can review any suggestions.

 # License